nicolas-brousse/HeyDoc/HeyDoc/Resources/themes/README.md

 The default theme is `default` but you can choose an other theme.
 Themes into this folder are the only available.

+You can create our custom theme and add it with conf `theme_dirs`

+You can PR to propose new theme.

 ## For developpers